josephden16/pic-shrink/README.md

 ## Notes

 - Supported image formats: JPEG, PNG, and WebP.
-- The CLI application uses the `sharp` package to perform image compression.
+- The CLI application uses the Node.js `sharp` package to perform image compression.
-- Compressed images will be prefixed with "compressed-" and stored in the specified or original directory.
+- Compressed images will be suffixed with "\_compressed" and stored in the specified or original directory.
 - The compression level is optional, and if not provided, default values will be used.

+**Please feel free to create issues for any bugs or unexpected behaviour you come across while using this tool.**